Year 6

 Maths – Please see separate overview for more detail.

-Music – We are using our steel pan skills to play a piece from South America.
+Music – we are using our steel pan skills to play a piece from South America.
 Our focus musician will be Santana.
 As well as building on existing skills, we will look at how to improvise using notes from a specific key.

 Physical Education – we are working at a variety of skills and sports across our two timetabled PE sessions.